toji/toji.dev/webgpu-best-practices/indirect-draws.md

 Those first two criteria are pretty basic and won't result in a lot of separate dispatches, so you really shouldn't need to give them much thought.
 The third criteria is critical, though!

 If each indirect draw call you performed was stored in a separate buffer then there's no efficient way for us to validate them all in a single dispatch.
 Instead we need to kick off one compute dispatch _per indirect buffer_.
-If you have 100 indirect draw calls in your render pass, stored in 100 separate buffers, then that means your render pass is going to start with 100 "invislbe" compute dispatches before any rendering is done.
+If you have 100 indirect draw calls in your render pass, stored in 100 separate buffers, then that means your render pass is going to start with 100 "invisible" compute dispatches before any rendering is done.

 Worse, because these dispatches are not part of the actual native rendering pass the time they take to run isn't included in any timestamp queries you perform on the pass.
 As such, it's easy to look at just the pass timings and think "this is performing well!" when in reality you have a fairly large amount of hidden overhead.